rshewitt/wedding_site/README.md

     - images
         - reduce sizes to minimum
 - UI/Style Improvements
-    - make the checkboxes bigger and wider. the text needs to be bigger too.
     - normalize margin/padding between sections and content in general
-    - get photos for bridal party
     - consider fonts that will match save the dates
     - move Reid & Brittany intro text above our heads
     - change Brittanys headshot
     - fix padding for breakpoint ( desktop ) of brittany and reid intro
-    - convert burger menu style into tailwind
-    - 1968 image don't crop. we need more vertical above us.
     - verify things work on desktop
         - fix burger expanded menu
         - center align checkboxes in form